Tekken: Bloodline: Production and release

-Episodes

 Reception

 Initial response to the trailers was positive according to the producers.
 The series received positive responses from critics as the writer Gavin Hignight was satisfied with the review that the series received from Yahoo!, as it was acclaimed by them as one of the best video game adaptations.
 Similar responses were given Comic Book Resources and Meristation who found it as well-done and faithful adaptation of a video game.
 The narrative of Bloodline was praised by the media for how the narrative offers multiple points of view of Jin's morals, as he is trained by both his pacifist mother and his violent grandfather.
 Despite this praise, the series' heavy focus on Jin over the supporting cast was criticized.
 Decider said the depiction of Jin's training should have been more dynamic and stated, along with Meristation, that only the first episode was well-executed.
 On the other hand, Espinof found the King of Iron Fist Tournament's episodes to be more exciting than Jin's training, as they adapted the video game's story more faithfully.
 However, Espinof lamented that some well-known characters get too little screentime when compared to Jin.
 The Review Geek and Den of Geek also praised the adaptation for being faithful to Tekken 3 and stated that they would have liked a longer series to depict more fights and character development for Jin.
 Jin's characterization was compared with that of archetypal shōnen manga protagonists due to his personality and powers, and Jin's relationship with Hwoarang was comparable to typical rivalry from the same genre.
 On a more negative view, Monique Thomas from Anime News Network listed the series as the worst Summer 2022 anime he watched for lacking the campy and over-the-top elements that the games are known for such its animal fighters, opining that the series came across as too serious.
 Polygon criticized most of the cast for coming across as one-dimensional with the exception of Heihachi, and lamented that most campy fighters were barely shown.